ghislainfourny/perfect-prediction-engine/README.md

 A copy of the games extended with Nash and PTE resolution is in /tmp/labeled/games.

-Copyright Ramon Gomm, Ghislain Fourny, Gustavo Alonso, 2019-2020.
+Copyright Ramon Gomm, Luc Stoffer, Ghislain Fourny 2019-2024.
 All rights reserved.